Walking and wildlife holidays in Galicia

 Galicia is known in Spain as the “land of the 1000 rivers”.
 The people of Galicia are known as “Gallegos“.

 Galicia is frequently described as “Green Spain”, a result of its temperate climate and elevated rain fall.
-The landscape is mountainous and peppered with forests of pine and eucalyptus.
+The landscape is mountainous and peppered with manmade plantations of pine and eucalyptus.

 Find a hotel in Galicia